Email Exchange on Woke Censorship of Men

 Thank you for your prompt reply and for the additional info.

 However, I am sorry to say that your message is what I expected to hear from the Woke world of publishing and that you have confirmed my outlook.
 It is clear that you apply your standard of “Does not align with our guiding principles” only to the usual writers and viewpoints traditionally disfavored by Wokism since Equus is open to publishing works by anyone at all and my policy therefore is no different in that regard than any other publisher that you list.
 But you are still unhappy with Equus and will not list it and you justify this Woke censorship by talking about pendulums, a form of affirmative action, which is illegal and morally indefensible.
 People living in the prejudicial Woke bubble never seem to realize that’s where they live.
 I notice you did not comment on the new trend among New York publishers to no longer publish anything written by a man, sight unseen.
+[Equus Comment: I should have said ‘anything written of, by, and for white males, sight unseen’.]

 Just to show my fairness in this matter, I freely acknowledge that the main reason most publishers don’t publish books for men is that Men Don’t Read.
 You are correct in noting that the market is elsewhere.
 I get that.
 And that fact is certainly not anyone’s fault.
 So maybe Equus is a quixotic venture from the start.
 But the publishing Blacklist on male-oriented books, and often on men per se, makes it more difficult.